elijahr/multilint/README.md

 | XML          | `*.xml`                                  |                                [prettier/plugin-xml][19]                                 |
 | YAML         | `*.yml`, `*.yaml`                        |                              [prettier][4], [yamllint][20]                               |

+## Installation: upgrading from v1

+lintball v1 was installed locally as an npm package and required a lengthy GitHub Actions Workflow. lintball v2 introduces dockerization and a GitHub Action.

+To upgrade a lintball v1 project to use lintball v2:

+1. Remove existing lint GitHub Actions workflow in `.github/workflows`.
+2. `rm -rf .githooks`

+Then follow the below instructions to install lintball v2.

 ## Installation: git pre-commit hook

 lintball runs in a docker container as a git pre-commit hook.
-To install the githook:
+To install the hook:

 ```sh
 docker run --volume ".:/workspace" elijahru/lintball lintball install-githooks